Skip to main content

 distances.

-ESnet in the United States, Janet in the UK, and GÉANT in Europe,
+the United States, GÉANT in Europe, Janet in the UK, and CERNET in

-developed to support the unique needs of the scientific community.
+China, have evolved to support the unique needs of the scientific

-These networks were designed to provide high bandwidth and ensure low
+operators to provide high bandwidth and ensure low latency, high

-latency, high reliability, and robust security, which are critical
+reliability, and robust security, critical for applications like

 Today, HP-WANs are foundational to the research community and are